Khushi771/talking_bot/README.md

 Then the network generates one paragraph to complete one answer in the conversation.
 Next we can add our own response and the cycle repeats.

-The ability to recognise and output speech is also added using open-source models and libraries.
+The ability to recognise and give output speech is also added using open-source models and libraries.

 <br>